stefanct/realtimeify/README.md

 # A tiny library (that tries) to make Linux user-space code realtime-capable

 Existing code can be wrapped by this library to let it run in an environment more suitable for realtime applications.
-Using this is by no means suitable for *genuine* realtime application but might help to evalute code quickly regarding its realtime capabilities by getting disturbing stuff out of the way.
+Using this is by no means suitable for *genuine* realtime applications but might help to evaluate code quickly regarding its realtime capabilities by getting disturbing stuff out of the way.
 It is advisable to use this with a non-generic realtime-aware kernel like the -lowlatency Ubuntu kernels or a fully -RT patched kernel.

 ## Features
 * prevents page faults by locking all memory.